a1v0/a1v0.de/articles/deploy-directory-build-does-not-exist.md

 ---
-title: Next JS&colon; "Deploy directory 'build' does not exist" error in Netlify
+title: 'Next JS: "Deploy directory ''build'' does not exist" error in Netlify'
 date: 2024-04-30
 ---